 Non sequitur and the art of humour

 Sometimes the non sequitur argument is used to abruptly change the subject, and to give the conversation a humorous touch.
-It is even a figure of speech used in the theater of the absurd, and is often comic.
+It is even a figure of speech used in the theater of the absurd, and is often comical.
 Switching from one non sequitur to another can create a comic effect.
 The audience’s inability to predict the string of statements in a show, and their absurdity, often leads to laughter.

 Non-sequitur humour works on the basis of surreal mechanisms, combining seemingly incongruous and disparate elements in order to confuse and surprise.
 This illogical effect works by freeing the audience from the dominion of rationalism and thus, through changes in images, characters, and states of affairs, the room often bursts into laughter.